Email Newsletters: Why History Keeps Reviving Them

 - Depth over volume: Unlike quick posts, newsletters allow argument, analysis, and narrative.

-Even as tools evolve, newsletters remain the most personal form of mass communication.
+Even as tools evolve, email newsletters remain the most personal form of mass communication.
+They pair naturally with the inbound marketing methodology, which also prioritizes trust over interruption.

 4. What History Teaches Modern Creators